Automattic/wp-calypso/client/data/README.md

 # Data

-This directory contains all services related to data fetching.
-Folders within this directory refer to domains of the application that are exposed through the services.
+This directory contains hooks and high-order components related to data fetching.
+Folders within this directory refer to certain areas of the data that powers Calypso as an application.

 Behind the abstraction, they are using `react-query` as the way to query and mutate data from the back-end.
 This is inline with the new approach on data fetching that Calypso is taking.